taoranli/taoranli.github.io-cs239/README.md

 Notice that this API can only construct rules that have a **single** item as the consequent.

 #### Step Four - Run application on terminal
 Before running application, we need to use sbt to make the application into a .jar file.
 Then we can submit it to spark to run.
-To use sat, we need create a built.sbt file, and add:
+To use SBT, we need create a built.sbt file, and add:
 ```
 name := "Simple Project"